The mutual information saga

 Consider the pointwise mutual information: \[ i_{XY}(x, y) = \log \frac{ p_{XY}(x, y) }{ p_X(x)\, p_Y(y) },\] where \(p_{XY}\) is the PDF of the joint distribution and \(p_X\) and \(p_Y\) are the PDFs of the marginal distributions.
 It is easy to prove that if \(f\) and \(g\) are diffeomorphisms and that \(x'=f(x)\) and \(y'=g(y)\), then6 \[i_{XY}(x, y) = i_{f(X)g(Y)}(x', y').\] From this it is easy to observe that the distribution of the random variable \(i_{XY}(X; Y)\) is the same as of \(i_{f(X)g(Y)}(f(X); g(Y))\).
 We termed it the pointwise mutual information profile, although it’s more than likely that people had already studied this before us.

-Hence, diffeomorphisms leave invariant not only the mutual information: they leave invariant also the whole pointwise mutual information profile, what limits how expressive the distributions can be.
+Hence, diffeomorphisms leave invariant not only the mutual information: they leave invariant also the whole pointwise mutual information profile, what limits how expressive the distributions can be; see also this post for more general invariance results.
 We did not have yet a counterexample, but a strong feeling that it should exist: we just needed to find distributions with different profiles, but the same mutual information.

 Model-based mutual information estimation